dippedrusk/website/templates/posts/2021-11-09-vancouver.md

 ### Indian

-- tasty indian bistro
-- chaat house
-- Agra Tandoori Restaurant
-- Chettinad Dosa Palace
-- other dosa place
+- [Tasty Indian Bistro](https://tastybistro.ca/): I've long maintained that this place's name doesn't match its vibe, which is actually quite fancy.
+In my opinion they have the best Indian food in the GVA.
+Because I am a paneer fiend, my favourite dishes here are the shahi paneer and the vegetable biryani.
+The mango lassi is also great.
+- [Agra Tandoori](http://www.agratandoori.ca): This place also has great Indian food (I recommend the paneer pakoras) and its Burnaby location meant that it was easier for me to get takeout or delivery from here since Tasty was too far away.
+- [Chettinad Dosa Palace](https://chettinaddosapalace.business.site/): Hole-in-the-wall joint to get your dosa fix.
+They also have other kinds of Indian food including chaat.

 ### Desserts

-- [Nuvola Gelato](http://www.nuvolagelato.com/index.html): I lived above this family-run gelato place for 3 years and got into the habit of waving at the guy through the glass every time I left or returned to my apartment.
+- [Nuvola Gelato](http://www.nuvolagelato.com/index.html): I lived near this family-run gelato place for 3 years and got into the habit of waving at the guy through the glass every time I walked by.
 Their offerings are seasonal but try to get the mango sorbet (vegan) and the dark chocolate sea salt flavours if you can.
 Also their tiramisu is heavenly.
-- nero belgian waffle house
-- glenburn
-- cow's
-- [x] La Casa Gelato
-- [ ] Rain or Shine Ice-cream
-- [x] Earnest Ice-cream
+- [Nero Waffles](https://www.nerowafflebar.com/): Delectable, instagrammable waffles that are loaded with stuff.
+There are savoury and sweet options and my personal favourite was the tiramisu waffle with its espresso mascarpone cream.
+- [Glenburn Soda Fountain](https://www.glenburnsoda.com/): They specialize in classic sundaes and have a classic soda fountain atmosphere.
+I got really into their milkshakes.
+- [La Casa Gelato](http://lacasagelato.com/): Classic Vancouver location whose USP is the variety of icecreams they stock - over 200 flavours at a time, including unusual ones like durian, balsamic vinegar, and so on.
+Trying flavours is encouraged.
+- [Rain or Shine](https://www.rainorshineicecream.com/): They're all about natural, local and seasonal ingredients.
+Their salted caramel icecream is really good (even for a caramel-disliker like me).
+- [Earnest Ice Cream](https://earnesticecream.com/): They're also all about natural, local, seasonal ingredients, and they're a particularly good option for vegans.
 - PopBar (Burnaby)
 - Godiva Chocolatier (Burnaby)
 - Cartems Donuterie (Downtown)